5 Best Places To Live In Canada 2020

 According to the 2016 MoneySense survey of the best places to live in Canada, the following are the top 5 destinations in the nation: Ottawa, Burlington, Oakville, St. Albert and Boucherville.

-Ottawa constantly ranks high for the quality of life it offers, cleanliness and the best community to live in in both Americas and in the world.
+Ottawa constantly ranks high for the quality of life it offers, cleanliness and the best community to live in both the Americas and in the world.

-Thanks to its cultural diversity and a large amount of young people attracted to the city by its two universities – University of Ottawa and Carleton University – Ottawa is a vibrant and youthful city with a stunning architecture, prosperous city centre and lovely neighbourhoods.
+Thanks to its cultural diversity and a large number of young people attracted to the city by its two universities – University of Ottawa and Carleton University – Ottawa is a vibrant and youthful city with stunning architecture, prosperous city centre and lovely neighbourhoods.

 Just under 1million people live in Ottawa and the population is expected to grow by 3% in the next 3 years.